Italy to cut threshold forcing obligatory takeovers

-ROME Oct 24 Italy plans to "rapidly" introduce a measure that will lower the threshold for obligatory takeovers, an Economy Minister official said on Thursday, a move that could complicate the takeover of Telecom Italia by Spain's Telefonica.
+ROME Italy plans to "rapidly" introduce a measure that will lower the threshold for obligatory takeovers, an Economy Minister official said on Thursday, a move that could complicate the takeover of Telecom Italia (TLIT.MI) by Spain's Telefonica (TEF.MC).

 Under current law, a forced bid for 100 percent of a listed company's shares is required if one party collects more than a 30-percent stake, while the new measure would force a full takeover bid if a controlling stake in a company is acquired, Economy Ministry Undersecretary Pier Paolo Baretta said.